IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

 do try to be consistent; inconsistent style is not a preference, that's just sloppiness.

+## Enforcement

+As part of each PR review, we also check for consistency with the content of this document.
+We find that the rules herein become familiar and intuitive after some use: eventually it'll just be a document you refer to only occasionally.
+But we don't expect the first several PRs to perfectly adhere to these rules.
+So please make an effort, but don't worry too much: our highest priority is to see your PR's content!
+We'll help tidy up any deviations.

+For maintenance work in particular, it suffices to focus only on the PR's diff.
+Our goal in that case is just to avoid obvious deviations from the module's existing style choices.
+Specifically, it's OK to inspect only the diff itself along with its context -- eg whatever is available in the GitHub PR interface.
+As long that rendering doesn't show that the PR spoils something like intentional alignment for example, then the PR has no style problems.

 ## Guiding principles

 We value the following principles in the consensus team: